whimbree/StudiOCR/README.md

 - The current page number is shown at the bottom of the window and can be manually entered
 - Toggle show matching pages to only display pages with matching text and to cycle through them
 ![](https://raw.githubusercontent.com/BSpwr/StudiOCR/master/screenshots/MatchingPages.png)
 - Hold Ctrl and scroll up/down to zoom in and out.
-Users can also pan around the image
+Users can also pan around the image.
+This applies to any images being displayed.
 ![](https://raw.githubusercontent.com/BSpwr/StudiOCR/master/screenshots/MatchingPages2.png)
 - Right click the image and click Save Image As to save the image as a .jpg
 - Click the Export as PDF button to export the document as a pdf